ThousandBirdsInc/chidori/toolchain/chidori-core/examples/core9_multi_agent_simulation/core.md

     content = [content[i:i + 8000] for i in range(0, len(content), 8000)]
     summaries = []
     for chunk in content:
-        agent = Agent(
-            role='Principal Researcher',
-            goal=
-            'Do amazing researches and summaries based on the content you are working with', backstory=
-            "You're a Principal Researcher at a big company and you need to do a research about a given topic.", allow_delegation=False)
-        task = Task(
-            agent=agent,
-            description=
+        summary = await scrape_and_summarize_website_researcher(
-            f'Analyze and summarize the content bellow, make sure to include the most relevant information in the summary, return only the summary nothing else.\n\nCONTENT\n----------\n{chunk}'
+            task=f'Analyze and summarize the content bellow, make sure to include the most relevant information in the summary, return only the summary nothing else.\n\nCONTENT\n----------\n{chunk}') summaries.append(summary)
-        )
-        summary = task.execute()
-        summaries.append(summary)
     return "\n\n".join(summaries)
 ```